arifkyi/PegasusSpyWare_Check_Iphone/README.md

 # Pegasus SpyWare Check for Iphone

-*Backup your iPhone with Itunes and encrypted is ON, with Password YOUR_PASSWORD
+<b>Backup your iPhone with Itunes and encrypted is ON, with Password YOUR_PASSWORD</b>

 i just using the password during backup:  YOUR_PASSWORD